Shelby White: Career

 White began her career as an author and financial journalist and wrote for publications including Forbes, Town and Country and The New York Times.
 In 1992, White published the book What Every Woman Should Know About Her Husband’s Money.
 Her March 1978 article, “The Office Pass,” in Across the Board magazine was among the first on the topic of sexual harassment in the workplace.

 Over the next several decades, White and Levy accumulated a substantial collection of objects from different time periods and international origins.
 Many of the pieces in their collection are on display at the Metropolitan Museum of Art.
+She also serves on the Director's Roundable at the Morgan Library & Museum.

 In the early 1990s, White and Levy agreed to send 16 artifacts to the British Museum upon their deaths, after having been shown evidence that the objects may have been surreptitiously removed from Roman ruins in Icklingham, England.
 In 2008, White returned 9 pieces that the Italian government suggested had been questionably exported.

 The Levy-White collection has been scrutinized for looted objects: in a 2000 article, archaeologists David Gill and Christopher Chippindale stated that 93 percent of the works at the exhibition Glories of the Past: Ancient Art from the Shelby White and Leon Levy Collection had no known provenance.